Goldman Sachs Global Environmental Impact Equity Portfolio Fund

 Resources, Affiliations & Corporate Strategies:

-Within Goldman Sachs Asset Management, most investment personnel conducting sustainable investment research, focusing on ESG factors in portfolio construction, and driving our stewardship and engagement efforts sit within each of our investment teams.
-We devote considerable resources to sustainable and impact investing and have over 200 professionals who spend the majority of their time on sustainability related research, portfolio management, stewardship, engineering, and risk management[2].
+Within Goldman Sachs Asset Management, many of our investment personnel conducting sustainable investment research, focusing on ESG factors in portfolio construction, and driving our stewardship and engagement efforts sit within each of our investment teams.
+We devote considerable resources to sustainable and impact investing and have over 200 professionals who spend the majority of their time on sustainability related research, portfolio management, stewardship, engineering, and/or risk management.

-The Sustainability and Impact Solutions is a dedicated team within Asset and Wealth Management that mobilizes the full range of insights, advisory services, and investment solutions across our client segments.
+The Sustainability and Impact Client Solutions team is a dedicated resource within Asset and Wealth Management that mobilizes the full range of insights, advisory services, and investment solutions across our client segments.

 Affiliations / Memberships

-Goldman Sachs and Goldman Sachs Asset Management seek to build industry influence and promote best practices in ESG and stewardship through various memberships and affiliations.
+Goldman Sachs and Goldman Sachs Asset Management seek to promote best practices in ESG and stewardship through various memberships and affiliations.
 Below, find a select list of our affiliations/memberships:

 Goldman Sachs: